-In 2012, Lenka Morávková designed the first Czech Cristal Baschet (named thereafter the Bohemian Cristal Instrument) and assisted Spanish artist Martí Ruiz, of the Metalúdic Baschet Collective, in the construction of the instrument.
-She premiered it during a performance in October of that year, at the International Glass Symposium in Nový Bor, Czech Republic in October of that year.
+In 2012, Lenka Morávková designed Bohemian Cristal Instrument, the first Czech Cristal Baschet sculpture, and assisted Spanish artist Martí Ruiz of the Metalúdic Baschet Collective in the construction of the instrument.
+The sound sculpture was premiered during her performance Glass Spilled Out Of The Broken Bathtube for the International Glass Symposium in Nový Bor, Czech Republic in October of that year.

 The Cristal Baschet was originally conceived and developed in 1952 by François and Bernard Baschet, two French brothers who built myriad experimental instruments and sound sculptures, which are now exhibited in galleries and private collections around the world.
 As it is possible to play this instrument at a high level of virtuosity, the Cristal Baschet has become the most successful of the instruments created by the Baschet Brothers.

 Lenka Morávková is a songwriter, sound artist, and electronic music producer from the Czech Republic, currently residing in Los Angeles, California.

 Tiptoeing on the edge between the dance floor and conceptual art, her work is rooted in global and personal collapses, an aesthetic of glitches and deconstruction, and an application of academic theories to performance practices.
 As a cross-disciplinary artist, Lenka Morávková transgresses boundaries within music, visual art, performance, and new media, touring internationally with her music project My Name Is Ann as well as performing with the unique glass instrument Bohemian Cristal Instrument (après Baschet sculpture).

-Her interactive sound installations and performances have been presented extensively throughout Europe, including the LEM festival in Barcelona, the Czech National Theatre in Prague, the International Glass Symposium, Colours of Ostrava and the Biennial Ostrava Days festivals in the Czech Republic, the Natures Festival in Ljubjana, and the CreArt festival.
+Her interactive sound installations and performances have been presented throughout Europe, including the LEM festival in Barcelona, the Czech National Theatre in Prague, the International Glass Symposium, Colours of Ostrava and the Biennial Ostrava Days festivals in the Czech Republic, the Natures Festival in Ljubjana, and the CreArt festival.